 “I had a mentor early on that helped me find internal programs for continuous training,” Erin says.
 “That gave me more confidence and helped me improve professionally.”

-- Find and support STEAM programs in your community.
-Programs that focus on STEAM (Science, Technology, Engineering, Arts and Mathematics) provides support for young women and kids in these areas and are a great way to equalize the opportunities for everyone.
+Programs that focus on STEAM (Science, Technology, Engineering, Arts and Mathematics) provide support for young women and kids in these areas and are a great way to equalize the opportunities for everyone.
 They can also bring more awareness about the importance of DEI within your own workforce as well.

 Erin says it’s always important to support female colleagues.
-“In 2017 I joined WLIT, which is short for Women Leading in Technology.
-While we began by exploring blockchain, over the years the group has evolved to discuss not only technology topics, but also ways to become more empowered in the workforce.”
-(WILT is an offshoot of the Minnesota Technology Association, better known as MNTech)
+“In 2017 I joined Tech Forward Salon, which began within WLIT (Women Leading in Technology).
+While Tech Forward Salon began by exploring blockchain, over the years the group has evolved to discuss not only technology topics but also ways to become more empowered in the workforce.”
+(WLIT is an offshoot of the Minnesota Technology Association, better known as MNTech)

-Thanks to Erin for providing her perspective in this article.
+Thanks to Erin for providing her perspective on this article.
 We look forward to exploring more reasons why DEI is so important in any workforce and to providing more ways to improve diversity, equity, and inclusion in our own organizations.